 Can I filter data from Excel to Google Sheets?

 Yes!
 By default, Sheetgo transfers the entire source tab to the destination tab but you can apply filters to extract specific data.
 This enables you can send a selected part of your Excel data to Google Sheets, based on the conditions you specify.

 Note that your source and destination file must both be stored in Google Drive in order to use Sheetgo filters.
 If you need help syncing your Excel files to Drive, check out these tips.

-How to filter Excel to Google Sheets: new connection
+How to filter a new connection

 - Open Sheetgo and click Connect to create a new workflow.